eriktholmes/eriktholmes/README.md

 # About Me

 I’m a mathematician and postdoctoral researcher at the University of Toronto, with a focus on computational methods in number theory and arithmetic statistics and am transitioning into AI/ML.
 My focus is on mechanistic interpretability, alignment, and safe AI systems — applying a decade of mathematical research experience to build models that are both powerful and understandable.

+> I’m excited about applying machine learning both in research settings (interpretability, alignment, model internals) and in practical applications such as building sustainable tools and community-focused systems.

 I bring: